pymc-devs/pymc/docs/source/developer_guide.rst

 In short, the random method is scipy/numpy-based, and the logp method is Theano-based.
-The ``logp`` method is straightforward - it is a Theano function for each distribution.
+The ``logp`` method is straightforward - it is a Theano function within each distribution.
 It has the following signature:

 .. code:: python